superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 - Chunk overlap size
 - Choice of Embedding model
 - Missing relevance reranking
-- Choice of Embedding model
 - Missing data preprocessing / enrichment

-Issues resulting from any of these causes (except tuning the document retrieval window or applying reranking) may require you to reprocess the vectors into your vector database.
+Issues resulting from any of these parameters (except tuning the document retrieval window or applying reranking) may require you to reprocess the vectors into your vector database.
 Let’s experiment with the value of the document retrieval window, changing it from **3** to **4**, and to **5**, and see if this improves our metrics.
 To do this, we need to generate another set of RAG response evaluation datasets with *RETRIEVAL_SIZE* -- **4** and **5** chunks, then rerun the RAGAS evaluations (using `evaluate_with_ragas()`), and observe the outcomes.

 Here (below) are the evaluation results with *document retrieval window* - **4**